 When you are out to conquer a new hiking trail, overcome your fear of heights by sky diving, or indulge in nature’s beauty while kayaking, you need a timepiece that is your friend when you need it most.
-Read ahead and you’ll discover the best Timex watches for men (military style) with remarkable features, unique designs, and robust built that will confidently accompany you in all your recreational activities.
+Read ahead, and you’ll discover the best Timex watches for men (military style) with remarkable features, unique designs, and robust builds that will confidently accompany you in all your recreational activities.

 Timex T499059J Expedition Field Chronograph

 If you’re bored of wearing flashy dressy watches and are looking for something subtle yet striking that won’t hurt your wallet, the Timex T499059J Expedition Field ticks all the right boxes.

 With its classy retro 1940s look, the T499059J Expedition Field looks super sleek and much more expensive than its price tag.
 The watch has a solid construction and feels sporty, sturdy, and mature.
 It has a chronograph function, measures 1/20th of a second, and is water resistant to 100 meters.

 Although the face of the analog watch looks quite busy, the color scheme is such that it makes the T499059J Expedition Field look less intimidating.
 Its matte black case is gorgeous and attached to the genuine leather brown strap with contrasting stitching.

 While the external bezel is plain, the internal non-rotating bezel is very interesting as it slopes toward the dial and has ivory markings for minutes and seconds.
 The unique feature of this watch is that the bezel cuts at the hour markings, which not only adds depth to the flat surface but also allows the indigo night light to reach the cuts, creating a dramatic effect.
 Timex watches are known to be loud, but this one is reticent.